-Major in Classical Studies: This major is intended for students who want a broad introduction to classical civilization.
-Students anticipating further work in classics should supplement the requirements of this major with more courses in the ancient languages.
+Classical Studies: This track is intended for students who want a broad introduction to classical civilization.
+Students anticipating further work in classics should supplement the requirements of this track with more courses in the ancient languages.
 Requirements: 30 credits of work in Greek and/or Latin, 24 credits of course work beyond the 102 level in the student's principal language, whether Greek or Latin; six further credits of language courses, either at the upper level of the principal language or at the elementary level in the other language; 36 additional credits in the general area of classical civilization, including Classics 110, 227 and 228.
 Further courses in the languages may be included in this group.
 Students must choose a particular focus within the general area of classical civilization and shape their program around it.
 Normally this will involve a concentration on either Greek or Roman civilization with work in the appropriate language.
-All majors must submit the junior skills portfolio in their junior year, and take Classics 394 and Classics 400 in their senior year.

-Major in Greek: This major is intended for students who want a thorough introduction to the language and literature of Greece; students who intend to go on to graduate work in classics will need to take more work in Latin than this major requires.
+Greek: This track is intended for students who want a thorough introduction to the language and literature of Greece; students who intend to go on to graduate work in classics will need to take more work in Latin than this track requires.
 Requirements: 36 credits in Greek beyond Greek 102.
 In addition, students must take 30 additional credits in the general area of classical civilization including Classics 110 and 227.
 Further courses in Greek beyond 102 or Latin at any level may count toward this requirement.
-All majors must submit the junior skills portfolio in their junior year, and take Classics 394 and take Classics 400 in their senior year.

-Major in Latin: This major is intended for students who want a thorough introduction to the language and literature of Rome; students who intend to do graduate work in classics will need to take more work in Greek than this major requires.
+Latin: This track is intended for students who want a thorough introduction to the language and literature of Rome; students who intend to do graduate work in classics will need to take more work in Greek than this major requires.
 Requirements: 36 credits in Latin beyond Latin 102.
 In addition, students must take 30 additional credits in the general area of classical civilization including Classics 110 and 228.
 Further courses in Latin beyond 102 and Greek at any level may count toward this requirement.
-All majors must submit the junior skills portfolio in their junior year, and take Classics 394 and take Classics 400 in their senior year.

-Major in Classical Languages: This major is intended for students who plan to pursue graduate work in classics or who want a thorough introduction to the language and literature of both Greece and Rome.
+Classical Languages: This track is intended for students who plan to pursue graduate work in classics or who want a thorough introduction to the language and literature of both Greece and Rome.
 Requirements: 30 credits in Latin beyond Latin 102, plus 24 credits in Greek beyond Greek 102; or 30 credits in Greek beyond Greek 102, plus 24 credits in Latin beyond Latin 102.
 In addition, students must take the following in-translation courses: Classics 110 and either 227 or 228, depending on the language emphasized.

-All majors must submit the junior skills portfolio in their junior year, and take Classics 394 and take Classics 400 their senior year.
+Majors from all four tracks must submit the junior skills portfolio in their junior year, and take Classics 394 and Classics 400 in their senior year.

-The College language requirement may be satisfied by completion with a grade of at least C- in any of the Greek or Latin languages numbered 204 or above.
+The College language requirement may be satisfied by completion with a grade of at least Cin any of the Greek or Latin languages numbered 204 or above.